kaggi/Community-Science-Museum/README.md

 4. Possible business partners, researchers or those who interested in working in the museum
 5. General public

-Site provide information on Museum exhibitions, address, working hours, organizing visits, coming events and possible cooperation.
+Site provides information on Museum exhibitions, address, working hours, organizing visits, coming events and possible cooperation.

 ## Built With